Shraddhaz/Photo-Scan-Summary/README.md

 Deploying this web application on a live system by hosting it on a cloud platform like AWS, Heroku or Google Cloud.
 This makes the web application more accessible and easy to use.

-## Presentation and Demo
+## Presentation
-For more details you can refer to the powerpoint presentation slides from: https://github.com/Shraddhaz/Photo-Scan-Summary/blob/master/Photo-Scan-Summary.pdf and demo at https://goo.gl/CgCRFo
+For more details you can refer to the powerpoint presentation slides from:

 ## Authors